bramley/phplist-plugin-ckeditor/README.md

 The Settings page has a CKEditor group where you can configure the plugin.

-* The website path to CKEditor.
+* The URL of ckeditor.js

 * The website path to a custom configuration file.